-- From a recovery or resolution perspective, IGTs can also affect the 3 solvency and liquidity position of individual (re)insurers within a group, as well as the group itself.
-The Central Bank expects an appropriate level of local risk management by (re)insurers and that (re)insurers have sufficient local substance and governance procedures in place so that the (re)insurer could continue to operate in the event of a severe stress in the group or even failure.
+- From a recovery or resolution perspective, IGTs can also affect the solvency and liquidity position of individual (re)insurers within a group, as well as the group itself.
 The Central Bank believes that robust mechanisms should be put in place by (re)insurers to identify and assess a range of actions they may take in order to restore their financial position or maintain their on-going viability in the event of a severe stress event, at (re)insurer and/or group level.
-This Guidance should be read in conjunction with the Central Bank's Recovery Plan Guidelines for (Re)insurers 2021 which sets out the expectations of the Central Bank regarding the content and format of a recovery plan, which must include details of both material intragroup arrangements and their interconnectedness with the broader group to which the (re)insurer belongs. - 4 The Central Bank expects that a comprehensive review and monitoring of IGTs is adequately applied at (re)insurer level and that there is no undue influence or control from the group or overreliance on group practices, policies and procedures.
+This Guidance should be read in conjunction with the Central Bank's Recovery Plan Guidelines for (Re)insurers 2021 and in compliance with S.I.184 of 20213. - 4 The Central Bank expects that a comprehensive review and monitoring of IGTs is adequately applied at (re)insurer level and that there is no undue influence or control from the group or overreliance on group practices, policies and procedures.